 The examiner, in general, excludes from the international search subject matter for which no searches are to be carried out, or for which no meaningful search can be made; this may result, for example, from the fact that certain subject matter may be excluded from the search under Rule 39, or from exceptional situations where no search at all is possible for a particular claim(s) (see paragraph 15.12 and Chapter 9).
 The examiner indicates in either Box No. II of Form PCT/ISA/210 (International Search Report) or Form PCT/ISA/203 (Declaration of Non-Establishment of International Search Report), as appropriate, the reasons for which no international search is established in respect of the relevant claims.
 In Box No. III of Form PCT/ISA/237 (Written Opinion of the International Searching Authority; see paragraphs 17.09, 17.33 and 17.34), it will then usually be sufficient to indicate that no international search report has been established for the relevant claims as the reason for not establishing an opinion on novelty, inventive step and industrial applicability and refer to the international search report or declaration for further details.

-Obvious Errors and Matter Contrary to Public Order
+Obvious Mistakes and Matter Contrary to Public Order